-Estimating Allowance for Impairment Losses on Trade Receivables.
+Estimating credit losses on receivables.
 The Company uses a provision matrix to calculate ECLs for trade receivables.
 The provision rates are based on days past due for groupings of various customer segments that have similar loss patterns (i.e., customer type and rating).